Please note that this records only identifiable - not all - hits!

 More books will be added, either reviewed or not, as they come to my attention.
 If you are familiar with a particular book which you would like to recommend, please click here and use the form to send us the information (title, author, publisher) and if you wish, your review of the book and why you are recommending it.

 When McKinnon and Voss published their original 1100 page tome "Equine Reproduction" in 1993, it quickly became recognised as "the" current text book on the subject, and was used by most veterinary teaching Universities.
 The second edition of this book has grown dramatically to two volumes with 3056 pages and is not a disappointment!
-It is technical in it's content, but will undoubtedly answer any question the average to advanced breeder has on equine reproduction.
+It is technical in its content, but will undoubtedly answer any question the average to advanced veterinarian or breeder has on equine reproduction.

 Photographs and charts are numerous, with an additional CD that has photographs in colour.
 There is next to no stone left unturned, making this book a very valuable resource for the serious breeder!
 If you are that serious breeder, a veterinarian working in the equine reproductive field, or a veterinary student interested in equine reproduction, you need this book!